samostanek/ctu-thesis-typst/src/pages/pages.typ

 #let title(
   /// Institution under which the thesis is published.
   ///
-  /// If `auto`, then a default for FI MUNI is used.
+  /// If `auto`, then a default for CTU is used.
   /// -> content | auto
   institution: auto,
+  /// The full faculty name.
+  /// -> content | none
+  faculty: auto,
   /// Logo of the institution under which the thesis is published.
   ///
-  /// If `auto`, then a default for FI MUNI is used.
+  /// If `auto`, then a default for CTU is used.
   /// -> content | auto
   logo: auto,
   /// Title of the thesis.